sourcegraph/handbook/content/departments/product-engineering/process/planning-process.md

 ## Artifacts

+Following are the key artifacts we use to represent the work we are doing.

 ### Annual prod/eng strategy

 - **Purpose:** Provide direction and context on what we are planning on doing this year and why